 The cost of CBD oil and prescriptions can get expensive if you are not on the correct treatment plan and taking the right dose, but it does not need to be unaffordable.
 With various smart choices, as well as the right advice, you can be one step ahead in making sure your money is well spent.

-With our unique Cannabis Clinic range, we are able to offer you the most affordable CBD oil prices in NZ.
+With our unique dispensary range, we are able to offer you the most affordable CBD oil prices in NZ.

 For more information about CBD oil costs in NZ, prescriptions, and all products currently available, consider registering as an e-patient with us today.